andrewbranch/blog/posts/2019-05-26_Writing_React_Components_with_Customizable_Containers.md

 <Button tagName="a" href="/" />
 ```

 …and, congratulations, you’ve crashed TypeScript 3.4!
-The constraint type `keyof JSX.IntrinsicElements` of `T` is a union type of 173 keys, and the type checker will instantiate generics with their constraints to ensure all possible instantiations are safe.
-So that means `ButtonProps<T>` is a union of 173 object types, and suffic it to say that `UnionToIntersection<...>` is a nested conditional type wrapped in a conditional type, one of which distributes into another union of 173 types upon which type inference is then invoked.
+The constraint type `keyof JSX.IntrinsicElements` is a union type of 173 keys, and the type checker will instantiate generics with their constraints to ensure all possible instantiations are safe.
+So that means `ButtonProps<T>` is a union of 173 object types, and, suffice it to say that `UnionToIntersection<...>` is a nested conditional type wrapped in a conditional type, one of which distributes into another union of 173 types upon which type inference is then invoked.
 Long story short, you’ve just invented a button that cannot be reasoned about within Node’s default heap size.
 And we never even got around to supporting `<Button tagName={Link} />`!

 TypeScript 3.5 _does_ handle this without crashing by deferring a lot of the work that was happening to simplify conditional types, but do you _really_ want to write components that are just waiting for the right moment to explode?